Congratulations On Your Pregnancy

 Having a healthy routine with great intentions makes an amazing difference.
 Self-love and self-care is very important and natural in pregnancy.
 You are in your own pregnancy bubble and you and your baby’s priority comes first.

-• Meditate – calm the mind daily with a guided meditation
+• Meditate – calm the mind daily with a guided meditation.
+Try this one it is my favourite.

 • Get regular, moderate exercise (30 minutes), outdoors if possible in sunlight and fresh air